A day in the life of an early retiree

 - ThinkSaveRetire.com - Responding to comments, writing new posts, screwing around on Twitter and keeping up to date with Buffer.

-- Working with J$ at Rockstar – I decided to get involved in some projects that J$ over at Rockstar Finance is putting together; this is seriously awesome stuff for personal finance bloggers, so I’m honored that I could get involved!
-In short, I’m writing lots of code, but it’s development that I enjoy.
+- Working with Rockstar - I manage operations over at Rockstar Finance, the largest personal finance curation website on the Internet; this is seriously awesome stuff for personal finance bloggers, so I'm honored that I could get involved!
+In short, I'm writing lots of code, but it's development that I enjoy.

 - Videography - I maintain two separate YouTube channels (A Streamin Life and Think Save Retire).
 Video editing takes a ton of time, but I generally enjoy the process.